pulp/pulpcore/docs/workflows/exposing-content.rst

 Manual Distribution of a Publication
 ------------------------------------

-In this workflow, you already have a :term:`Publication` created.
+In this workflow, you are first creating a :term:`Publication`.
 You then want to distribute its content at the base_path ``mypath`` using a :term:`Distribution`.
 In this case you manually associate the :term:`Distribution` with the :term:`Publication` using the ``publication`` option of the :term:`Distribution`.